RickVM/Handwritten-digit-classification/README.md

 * Even with a very small dataset deep learning starts with better performance than XGBoost
 * Deep learning surpasses XGBoost performance overall
 * Deep learning is actually faster on this dataset rather than XGBoost
+* As mnist is a balanced dataset in this case accuracy is a simple and valid metric to use for model performance verification.
+In the results you can see that it correlates heavily with all the other metrics that would show skewness and other problems.
+* Advice: If you ever have a dataset that is not balanced other metrics like the MCC can give a better overall view.
+Precision and recall can be used to finetune prediction post processing results.

+# Bonus
+Visual_validation contains a python program where you can draw your own digit to see if the model can classify it!